 *Editor’s note: Are you unsure of how much traffic your pillar pages are driving from organic search?
 Don’t get overwhelmed by your Google Analytics dashboard.
-Simply grab our Organic Blog Traffic template and view the most important metrics–all in one place:
+Simply grab our Organic Blog Traffic template and view the most important metrics–all in one place.

 “As most SEO’s know, for similar keywords Google favors one big post rather than multiple smaller posts.
-For the reason, Google shows this post a lot of love since it handles multiple similar keywords under one post.”
+For this reason, Google shows this post a lot of love since it handles multiple similar keywords under one post.”

 Martin continues: “Due to its in-depth content, users tend to love it because it addresses virtually every question they would have.
 I know this because it boasts a much higher time on page compared to other non-pillar posts.
 In addition, it has a lower bounce rate.”